shraddhakharvi/Monthly-Performance-Report/README.md

 For each sheet (`Product`, `Brand`, `Display`), the following transformations were applied:
 - Converted `Date` column to `Month-Year` format for trend analysis.
-- Removed null or irrelevant rows (e.g., blank ASINs).
+- Filled null values with relevant default values to ensure clean and consistent data analysis across all visuals.
 - Renamed columns for consistency and readability.
 - Ensured numeric data types for all metric columns.
-- Created a unified schema for all three ad types.

 ---
 ## 📈 Key Metrics and DAX Measures